Ankia-Fuls/fem-e-commerce-page/README-template.md

 - [Grey-out transition](https://dev.to/nicm42/fading-in-and-fading-out-with-css-transitions-3lc1) - This helped show how to toggle visibility with an animated effect for the grey-out behind the menu.
 - [Color filter](https://angel-rs.github.io/css-color-filter-generator/) - This helped me find the desired color filter to change the color of the svg to the desired color
 - [Event keys in React](https://stackoverflow.com/questions/27827234/how-to-handle-the-onkeypress-event-in-reactjs) - This helped me see how to handle event keys and keydown events in React to add accessibility to the lightbox photos.
+- [Using escape to close modal](https://medium.com/@priyaeswaran/beginners-guide-to-closing-a-modal-in-react-on-outside-click-and-escape-keypress-9812b1d48b84) - This helped show me how to set up event listeners for a modal to close it with the escape key.

 ## Author